-Tensions between French Canada and English Canada boiled over October 1970, when the Front de Liberation du Quebec (FLQ) kidnapped the U.K. Trade Commissioner.
+Tensions between French Canada and English Canada boiled over in October 1970, when the Front de Liberation du Quebec (FLQ) kidnapped the UK Trade Commissioner.
 The army had to be called in to put an end to the revolt.

 Charles Fenerty, a poet from Halifax, was the first person to use wood fibers to make paper.

-Once upon a time, a black bear cub from Canada named Winnipeg was one of the most popular attraction at the London Zoo.
-Winnie as she was called became a favorite of Christopher Robin Milne and inspired his father, A.A.
-Milne to write a book about a Pooh bear named Winnie and his friend, Christopher Robin.
+Once upon a time, a black bear cub from Canada named Winnipeg was one of the most popular attractions at the London Zoo.
+Winnie, as she was called, became a favorite of Christopher Robin Milne and inspired his father, A.A.
+Milne, to write a book about a Pooh Bear named Winnie and his friend, Christopher Robin.

 Manitou Lake on Manitoulin Island in Lake Huron is the world’s largest lake within a lake.

-Canada name comes from a St. Lawrence Iroquoian word, kanata, which means village or settlement.
+Canada’s name comes from a St. Lawrence Iroquoian word, “kanata,” which means “village” or “settlement.”

-Canada is also the largest producer of a refreshingly sweet dessert wine called Icewine.
+Canada is the largest producer of a refreshingly sweet dessert wine called icewine.